awave1/assessment-loan-system/README.md

 * Ensure you're using Java 8
 * (Optional) Install [gradle](https://gradle.org)

+### Eclipse support

+After importing the project to Eclipse, ensure that Gradle is configured.
+To configure it, do the following

+- Right click on the project in the eclipse project explorer
+- Select "Configure"
+- Select "Add Gradle Nature"

 ### Installing

 A step by step series of examples that tell you how to get a development env running